-My priority as your therapist is to support you to develop skills and strategies to become your own therapist which will ultimately enable you to approach and deal with present/future difficulties in a healthier way to improve your quality of life.
+My priority as your therapist is to support you to develop skills and strategies in order to become your own therapist, which will ultimately enable you to approach and deal with present/future difficulties in a healthier way to improve your quality of life.
 Sessions are collaborative, bringing together your expertise of your own difficulties and my skills as a therapist, working together to reduce distress and ultimately improve your quality of life.

 Will I be expected to do anything outside of our sessions?

 CBT does involve home practice between sessions to consolidate your learning and to give you the opportunity to apply some of strategies and interventions we have explored together in session to real life situations.Sometimes you will be asked to make notes on the tasks that you’re completing and we will review your home practice in each session to explore barriers, difficulties encountered and hopefully gains you have made.

 As a Cognitive Behavioural Therapist I am bound by the code of ethics of my professional body the BABCP, as well as other regulatory bodies including the Information Commissioner’s Office (ICO).
 Therefore you can be confident that all information is kept confidential and stored securely within my service.
 I have a supervisor (who is also BABCP accredited) with whom I discuss my client work as part of best practice; however client details are anonymised as far as reasonably possible.